open-guides/og-aws/README.md

 	-	See the [VPC Flow Logs User Guide](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html) for basic information.
 	-	See the [flowlogs-reader](https://github.com/obsrvbl/flowlogs-reader) CLI tool and Python library to retrieve and work with VPC Flow Logs.
 - **IPv6** [is available in VPC.](https://aws.amazon.com/blogs/aws/new-ipv6-support-for-ec2-instances-in-virtual-private-clouds/) Along with this announcement came the introduction of the Egress-Only Internet Gateway.
 In cases where one would use NAT Gateways to enable egress-only traffic for their VPC in IPv4, one can use an Egress-Only Internet Gateway for the same purpose in IPv6.
 -	Amazon provides an IPv6 CIDR block for your VPC at your request - at present you cannot implement your own IPv6 block if you happen to own one already.
 -	New and existing VPCs can both use IPv6.
 Existing VPCs will need to be configured to have an IPv6 CIDR block associated with them, just as new VPCs do.
-- ❗Security Groups and Route Tables apply entries separately for IPv4 and IPv6, so one must ensure they add entries for both protocols accordingly.
--	❗At launch, IPv6 for VPC is only available in the Ohio (us-east-2) region, though the launch announcement makes mention that other regions will see the same in the future.

 ### VPC and Network Security Gotchas and Limitations